 Painting polymer clay puts the finishing touches on your project.
 Create little details on miniature creations or add gradients of color to handmade jewelry.
 You could even use paint to simulate other materials, like wood or stone.
 The possibilities are endless when you use mixed media in your projects.
 First, check out our different polymer clay options, and then begin painting!

 If you’re ready to get painting on polymer clay, prepare with a few tips and ideas to gather all the inspiration you need.
 Discover polymer clay painting tips below to help add the perfect finishing touches to your creations.

 1. Select Quality Paint

-After you start your project with quality Sculpey® clay, you should use high-quality paints to add color and details to your crafts.
+Now that you know that you can paint on Sculpey®, you can start your project with quality Sculpey® clay, you should use high-quality paints to add color and details to your crafts.
 Getting the right paint for your projects may take a bit of testing or research.
 What you select will ultimately depend on the look you want for your finished craft.
 For most projects, you should select quality paint with:

 - Opacity: Depending on the look you want for your clay project, use quality paint with a strong opacity.
 This paint will provide good coverage and pigmentation on your project.
 An opaque finish is especially useful to paint a light color onto dark clay or to cut down on how many coats your project needs.

 - Fade-resistance: Paint colors fade over time, whether with handling or exposure to the air or sun.
 Working with a quality paint could help your creations last longer.
 Look into paints with pigments instead of dyes and consider heavy-duty options if you want your clay craft to last a long time.

 - Smooth texture: Try to find quality paints with a smooth texture rather than a lumpy one, unless that’s the finish you’re after.
 Smooth paint makes it easier to add color to your projects, especially small ones or detailed areas.